top of page

 Andrew’s orchestral engagements across the globe have encompassed a vast repertoire of more than 60 concertos with orchestra.
 He has performed with such conductors as Peter Oundjian, Itzhak Perlman, Günther Herbig, Stefan Sanderling, Jean-Marie Zeitouni, and Stanislaw Skrowaczewski, and has appeared in solo recitals and in chamber music concerts with the Ehnes, Elias, Alexander, American, and Manhattan String Quartets, and at chamber music festivals around the country.

-Andrew’s 2023-24 season included solo recitals in Glasgow, Scotland and in Norwich, England; concerts with the Barbican String Quartet in the UK & EU; violin recitals with James Ehnes at London’s Wigmore Hall and at Ann Arbor’s University of Michigan; Chamber Music in Halifax, NS & Portland, ME; Beethoven’s Emperor Concerto with the South Carolina Philharmonic; release of Andrew’s solo album featuring Gershwin’s Rhapsody in Blue, Julia Perry, William Grant Still, and Aaron Jay Kernis; and a new recording session for the album “Home-Away-Home.”
+In recent seasons, Andrew performed Bach with the Manitoba Chamber Orchestra in Winnipeg and Rachmaninov’s 2nd Piano Concerto with the Waterbury Symphony in Connecticut, solo recitals in Glasgow, Scotland and in London’s Wigmore Hall; violin recitals with James Ehnes as well at the Wigmore and at Ann Arbor’s University of Michigan; Chamber Music in Halifax, NS & Portland, ME; Beethoven’s Emperor Concerto with the South Carolina Philharmonic; last year, Andrew released two albums: the solo album “In Blue,” featuring Gershwin’s Rhapsody in Blue, Julia Perry, William Grant Still, and Aaron Jay Kernis; and a duo album with James Ehnes on the viola in Brahms’ two viola sonatas and Schumann’s Märchenbilder (“Fairytales”).
+Add to that a new release coming out later this season, Brahms’ Complete Violin Sonatas again with 2021 Gramophone of the Year artist James Ehnes.